Anjaleee1234/CRUD-TASK/README.md

 Technologies Used
 JavaScript: For core functionality and logic.
 React: For building the user interface.
+MockAPI: It allows you to perform CRUD perations without needing a fully functional backend.
 HTML/CSS: For structure and styling.
 Getting Started
 To get started with this project, follow these steps: